nnellans/ado-pipelines-guide/README.md

 - Variables don't have a type, all variables are stored as strings
 - Variables are mutable, the value can change from run to run, or from job to job (but you can override this with the `readonly` option)

-Variables can be defined at multiple places throughout your pipeline (in order from least specific to most specific):
+Variables can be defined at multiple places throughout your pipeline:
-(When you define a variable with the same name in multiple places, the most specific place wins)
+  - When you define a variable with the same name in multiple places, the most specific place wins
+  - The levels in order from least specific to most specific:
     - Azure DevOps UI
     - YAML pipeline-level (what we're discussing here)
     - YAML stage-level
     - YAML job-level

 Azure DevOps comes with many system variables, these have predefined values that are read-only.
 More [here](https://learn.microsoft.com/en-us/azure/devops/pipelines/build/variables?view=azure-devops&tabs=yaml)